twixraider81/exokid/README.md

 - ./bootstrap.sh -a x86_64-pc-elf
 - ./bootstrap.sh -c
-- -a : cross compiler architecture to build, space sperated, i.e. (x86_64-pc-elf | "x86_64-pc-elf i686-pc-elf aarch64-none-elf")
+- -a : cross compiler architecture to build, defaults to x86_64-pc-elf. i.e. (x86_64-pc-elf | "x86_64-pc-elf i686-pc-elf aarch64-none-elf")
 - -c : force cleanup (delete downloaded folders)
-- -k : keep downloaded / configured tools
+- -k : keep downloaded archives
+- -b : choose which backends to build, defaults to gdc. i.e. (gdc | "gdc ldc dmd")
+- -v : verbose, print what the script is doing

 This will take a serious amount of time (and disk space), please be patient.
 The built compiler will reside under ./cc/$SYSTEMTYPE/ (i.e. cc/Linux or cc/CYGWIN or something).